Putin cites ills in US society after Biden's killer remark

-MOSCOW (AP) — President Vladimir Putin responded Thursday to President Joe Biden's description of him as a killer by citing America’s past and present troubles, from slavery and the slaughter of Native Americans to racial injustice.
+MOSCOW (AP) — President Vladimir Putin responded Thursday to U.S. President Joe Biden’s description of the Russian leader as a killer by citing America’s past and present troubles, from slavery and the slaughter of Native Americans to racial injustice.

 Biden was asked in an interview this week whether he thought Putin was a killer, and he replied, “I do,” a remark that prompted Russia to recall its ambassador in Washington for consultations and warn about further retaliation.

-Biden has taken a tough stance on Russia, contrasting with the approach of former President Donald Trump, who avoided direct confrontation and frequently spoke about Putin with approval.
+Biden has taken a tough stance on Russia, saying that the days of the U.S. “rolling over” to Putin are done, contrasting his style with the approach of former President Donald Trump, who avoided direct confrontation and frequently spoke about Putin with approval.

-Putin was asked about Biden’s comment during a video call marking the anniversary of Russia's 2014 annexation of Crimea, and he said the remark reflected the United States’ own problems.
+Putin was asked about Biden’s comment during a video call marking the anniversary of Russia's 2014 annexation of Crimea, and he responded with an “it-takes-one-to-know-one”-style remark, saying his counterpart's words reflected the United States’ own problems.
+At the same time, he offered to have a phone call with Biden to discuss issues of mutual interest.

 “Otherwise, where would the Black Lives Matter movement come from?” he said, citing racial injustice and the killing of African Americans.